 Finally, the overall winner of these five, based on the sheer amount of features and options that it has, is the ProForm Hybrid Trainer Elliptical.
 It is unsurprising that it is also the most expensive elliptical on our list – but it still costs under $300!

-Now, it is left to you to decide which one of these ellipticals suit your needs.
+Now, it is left to you to decide which one of these ellipticals suits your needs.
 Would you go for the feature-packed ProForm?
 Or would you rather purchase the Exerpeutic Aero Air Elliptical, leaving quite a bit of change in your wallet?
 We’ve provided the information that you need, so choose wisely!